Book an appointment

 - We utilize the services of trained chaperones (doctor’s assistant) to help support you (the client) and assist the doctor with the exam process.
 If you wish to not have a chaperone with you during an exam, please advise us.

-- If you want to begin a method of birth control, you will see both an educator and a doctor and you can expect to be here 1 to 1.5 hours.
+- If you want to begin a method of birth control, you will see a doctor/nurse who can prescribe it to you.
 You will not have to have a physical exam on your first visit unless you request/require it.

 If you have special requests for your appointment (i.e. to use a different name, to see a specific doctor; a female or male physician, language, or accessibility needs) please indicate when you call us and we will be happy to try and facilitate this for you!